-When a car accident claiming process starts, both your insurance and your car accident lawyer will use certain formulas to determine the possible value of your settlement, and while its monetary value isn’t set in stone from the beginning, these preliminary calculations will help you average the value of your case through the car accident injury claiming process.
+When a claim for damages process starts, both an insurance claims adjuster and your experienced car accident injury lawyer will use varying formulas to determine the possible value of your settlement.
+And while its monetary value isn’t set in stone from the beginning, these preliminary calculations will help you average the value of your case through the car accident injury claims process.

-In car accident cases, the settlement values are calculated by the number of damages that will be awarded to the victim (plaintiff) and their worth.
-These damages will normally be paid by the fault driver or party (defendant) and their insurance.
-It is good to know that while it might be tempting to deal with the claiming process on your own, the defendant’s insurance will most likely try to lowball your settlement.
+For auto accidents, settlement values are calculated by the number of damages that will be awarded to the victim (plaintiff) and their worth.
+These damages will normally be paid by the at-fault driver or party (defendant) and their insurance provider.
+It is good to know that while it might be tempting to deal with the claims process on your own, the defendant’s insurance company will most likely try to cheat you out of a fair settlement.

-It is known that hiring a professional lawyer to handle your case will get you a settlement offer that is worth 4 times or more of what the defendant’s insurance offers.
-Not only that, but insurance companies will most likely try to compensate you as quickly as possible, not caring about your well-being nor the consequences of an accident.
+Hiring a knowledgeable auto accident lawyer to handle your case will get you a settlement offer that is worth five to seven times or more than what the defendant’s insurance offers.
+Not only that, but insurance companies will most likely try to compensate you as quickly as possible, not caring about your well-being or the consequences of the accident.

-When hiring Farahi Law Firm as your attorneys, we will hold the insurance’s hands to the fire and will make them pay for the true value of your settlement.
-Our attorneys will fight for your rights and get you the maximum compensation you deserve, not only for the present but also for future consequences that come from you being involved in an accident because of other’s negligent behavior and actions.
+At Farahi Law Firm, our experienced car accident attorney will hold the insurance’s hands to the fire and will make them pay the real value of your settlement.
+Our accident injury lawyers will fight for your rights and get you the maximum compensation you deserve for the injuries and damages you’ve suffered due to the accident.

-Wanting to know the average amount of compensation one could get in a car accident claim is a common question, and certainly, everyone is eager to know when they start their claiming process.
-But sadly, there’s no real amount that can be used as an average.
+How are car accident settlements calculated?
+The average amount of compensation one could get in a car accident claim is a common question, and surely accident victims are eager to know when they start their claims process.
+But sadly, there’s no standard amount that can be used as an average.

 Why is that?
-Because all car accidents are different and have many factors to them that can maximize or lower the settlement account.
-Medical bills, property damage repairs, insurance claim limits, subjective damages and more, contribute to the monetary compensation you’ll receive at the end of the claiming process.
+Because all car accidents are different and have many factors to them that can maximize or lower the settlement amount.
+Medical bills, property damage repairs, insurance coverage limits, special damages, and more contribute to the monetary compensation you will receive at the end of the claims process.

-With the help of an attorney, all these damages can be worth more, while letting just the insurance adjusters handle your claim will give you pennies on the dollar for your settlement.
+With the help of an attorney, all these damages can be worth more, while letting just the insurance adjusters handle your claim could hinder you from receiving an adequate settlement.